Skip to Main Content

 This message isn’t just about saying “thank you,” it’s about beginning to build a deeper relationship with your supporters.
 Here are some tips and best practices to help you do just that.

-3. Invite donors to engage further: The road from a first donation to a second donation can be a long one.
-But a good first step is inviting your donors to stay in-the-know by subscribing to your email newsletter or following you on social media.
+• Invite donors to engage further: The road from a first donation to a second donation can be a long one.
+But a good first step is inviting your donors to stay in-the-know by following you on social media or subscribing to your email newsletter.
 That’s an easy call to action you can include in this message while people are still basking in the warm and fuzzy feelings from their GivingTuesday support.

 Download Neon One’s GivingTuesday Toolkit